AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Message Receipts/agora_chat_message_receipt_web.md

 let option = {
   chatType: "singleChat", // The chat type: singleChat for one-to-one.
   type: "channel", // The type of read receipt: channel indicates the conversation read receipt.
-  to: "userId", // The user ID of the message receipt.
+  to: "userId", // The user ID of the message recipient.
 };
 let msg = WebIM.message.create(option);
 conn.send(msg);